 Given the widespread bigotry faced by atheists from believers, no introduction to atheism is complete without addressing the social, cultural, and political context in which we find ourselves.
 There are so many excellent books to recommend in this area, but I will limit myself to these three:

 - Kingdom Coming: The Rise of Christian Nationalism

 - Piety & Politics: The Right-Wing Assault on Religious Freedom

 Once again, this reading list is designed for persons wanting to learn about atheism and in the early stages of their exploration of atheism.
-At some point, I will do a follow-up post in which a provide additional suggestions in these domains for the intermediate to advanced atheist wanting to explore one or more domain in depth.
+Here is a follow-up post in which I provide additional suggestions in these domains for the intermediate to advanced atheists wanting to explore one or more domain in depth.